Best Grow Bags For Vegetables in 2023

 Material: Plastic vs Fabric

 Plastic grow bags should be made from BPA free, food safe plastic that’s at least 3 mil thick.
-They should also include plenty of drain holes.
-Once filled, quality plastic grow bags should hold their shape when filled with soil.
-They should also be made of thick plastic that is resistant to tearing.
+They should also include plenty of drain holes and be made of thick plastic that is resistant to tearing.
 In our experience, the plastic grow bags need much less watering compared to the fabric bags,

 Windows or Flaps